-On Wednesday 8 November 2017, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presents the seventh Hoboken Lecture, by the renowned British palaeoclimatologist Professor Dame Jane Francis DCMG:
+On Wednesday 12 December 2018, the Natural History Museum Rotterdam, in partnership with the British Council, the Koninklijke Nederlandse Akademie van Wetenschappen and Codarts, presents the eighth Hoboken Lecture, by the renowned British writer, traveller, veterinarian, taxidermist, barrister and philosopher Professor Charles Foster

 Musical prelude (Haydn's Hoboken Verzeichnis) by students of Codarts - (Rotterdam) University of the Arts.

-The venue of the Hoboken Lecture is the auditorium of the Kunsthal, right next to the museum.
-We will use only 200 seats, so sound and view will be excellent for all.
+The venue of the Hoboken Lecture is the auditorium of the Kunsthal, directly opposite the Natural History Museum.
+We make use of only 200 seats, so sound and view is excellent for all.

 17:30 Refreshments and supper for VIPs, speaker, partners and sponsors

 18:00 Museum open: get your vouchers, drink coffee and see the exhibitions

-19:00 Auditorium Kunsthal open (next to the museum)
+19:00 Auditorium Kunsthal open (opposite to the museum)